 7. Pivot When Necessary

 Few things happen exactly as we anticipate they will.
-That’s especially true in the mortgage industry, and 2022 was a great example of that when interest rates climbed and our refinance business disappeared almost overnight.
+That’s especially true in the mortgage industry, and the past few years have been a great example of that.

 Sometimes you need to modify the goal, and sometimes you can keep the goal but modify the strategies.
 The more adaptable you are, the faster you can change directions if you need to.
 Commit to making progress even when the unexpected happens.
 As long as you continue to push forward, you’re still on the path to success.